SkyInkLearning/Azure_DevOps_yaml/README.md

       - main
 ```

-The "pr" section is telling the pipeline that if a pr is targets either of these branches, run the pipeline.
+The "pr" section is telling the pipeline that if a pull request is targets either of these branches, run the pipeline.

 ## Pool: